Rubell Museum

 The Rubell Museum, formerly the Rubell Family Collection, is a private contemporary art museum with locations in the Allapattah neighborhood of Miami, Florida, and the Southwest Waterfront neighborhood of Washington, D.C.
 Opened to the public in 1993 and formerly housed in a warehouse in the Wynwood Art District, the museum and its collection were developed by Mera and Don Rubell, Miami-based art collectors who have played a significant role in the city's development as a center of the international contemporary art market.
-The museum relocated to a significantly larger campus in Miami, and opened a campus in Washington, in 2019 and 2022, respectively.
+The museum relocated to a significantly larger campus in Miami and opened a campus in Washington in 2019 and 2022, respectively.

 History

 Origins

 Don and Mera Rubell married in 1964 and began collecting art while living in New York City by setting aside money each month from Mera's salary as a teacher while Don attended medical school.
-Don's brother Steve Rubell, a co-owner of the nightclub Studio 54, passed away in 1989 leaving the couple a significant inheritance that expanded their ability to purchase and showcase art.
+Don's brother Steve Rubell, a co-owner of the nightclub Studio 54, died in 1989 leaving the couple a significant inheritance that expanded their ability to purchase and showcase art.
 They continued to finance their art collection with investments in hotels in South Florida.

 Rubell Family Collection, Wynwood (1993-2019)

-In 1993, the Rubells opened their private collection to the public as the Rubell Family Collection in a building formerly used by the Drug Enforcement Agency in the Wynwood neighborhood of Miami.
-The collection's presence in the neighborhood helped spur further development, with other private collections, galleries, and art-focused businesses moving to the area in the following years; the Rubell family was also successful in lobbying Art Basel to host an edition of the art fair in the Miami area, which would eventually become Art Basel Miami Beach.
+In 1993, the Rubells opened their private collection to the public as the Rubell Family Collection in a building formerly used by the Drug Enforcement Administration in the Wynwood neighborhood of Miami.
+The collection's presence in the neighborhood helped spur further development, with other private collections, galleries, and art-focused businesses moving to the area in the following years; the Rubell family was also successful in helping lobby Art Basel to host an edition of the art fair in the Miami area, which would eventually become Art Basel Miami Beach.
 The original building was renovated in 2004 by Miami architect Allan Shulman.
 Juan Roselione-Valadez was appointed director of the Miami museum in 2010.